stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

    the only variable length lists in the language appear as function inputs (i.e., there is no support for list operations like append or join).
-5. Variables may only be created via `let` binding and there is no support for mutating functions like `set`.
+5. Constants may only be created via `let` binding and there is no support for mutating functions like `set`.
 6. Defining of constants and functions are allowed for simplifying code using `define` statement.
 However, these are purely